CSautier/BipedalWalker/readme.md

 Simply set the option `--load` to true.

 ## Observing a trained network

 If you have a trained network in your ./model folder, you can run: \
 `python walker.py --training false` \
 to observe it play.

+## Known issues

+Gif saving can become inconsistent if your computer log out.

 ## References
 [1] https://openai.com/ \